najnesnaj/deden-invest/README.md

 The purpose of this project is to :
 - monitor market risk (country report)
-- analyse pricing of certain assets
+- analyse pricing of certain assets (buy/sell advise)
 - benchmark own portfolio

 ### documentation